mikestowe/RAMLbook/RAML Book.md

 ###Custom Auth

 ##6.
 Community Tooling
-One of the strengths of RAML is the fact that the spec is surrounded by a very active open source community, while also being supported by some of the leading enterprises - ensuring a large selection of tooling to help you in all aspects of the API lifecycle.
+One of the strengths of RAML is the fact that the specification is surrounded by a very active open source community, while also being supported by some of the leading enterprises - ensuring a large selection of tooling to help you in all aspects of the API lifecycle.

-Along with the release of RAML 1.0, however, MuleSoft also contributed a new tool - the API WorkBench which encompasses nearly every aspect of the API lifecycle, letting you not only design your API, but test and generate SDKs and tooling all from a single source.
+You can find the latest list of all available tools (and languages supported) on the official RAML website at http://raml.org/projects.

-Because of the unique capabilities of this tool, we'll first take a look at all it offers, and then jump into some of the most popular tools segemented by capability (tools for designing your API, building your API, testing your API, documenting your API, and sharing your API).
+However, here is a quick list to help you get started, divided by key areas of the continous API lifecycyle: design, build, test, document, and sharing your API.

 ###Design
 ####API Designer